 a) General IntroductionTiotropium bromide is a non-chiral quaternary ammonium compound and is sparingly soluble in water.
 Tiotropium bromide is administered by dry powder inhalation.
 Generally with the inhaled route of administration, the majority of the delivered dose is deposited in the gastro-intestinal tract, and to a lesser extent in the intended organ of the lung.
 Many of the pharmacokinetic data described below were obtained with higher doses than recommended for therapy.

 b) General Characteristics of the Active Substance after Administration of the Medicinal ProductAbsorption: Following dry powder inhalation by young healthy volunteers, the absolute bioavailability of 19.5% suggests that the fraction reaching the lung is highly bioavailable.
-It is expected from the chemical structure of the compound (quaternary ammonium compound) and from in-vitro experiments that tiotropium bromide is poorly absorbed from the gastrointestinal tract (10-15%).
-Oral solutions of tiotropium bromide have an absolute bioavailability of 2-3%.
-Maximum tiotropium bromide plasma concentrations were observed five minutes after inhalation.
-Food is not expected to influence the absorption of this quaternary ammonium compound.Distribution: The drug is bound by 72% to plasma proteins and shows a volume of distribution of 32 L/kg.
-At steady state, tiotropium bromide plasma levels in COPD patients at peak were 17 19 pg/ml when measured 5 minutes after dry powder inhalation of a 18 microgram dose and decreased rapidly in a multi-compartmental manner.
-Steady state trough plasma concentrations were 3-4 pg/ml.
+Oral solutions of tiotropium have an absolute bioavailability of 2-3%.
+Maximum tiotropium plasma concentrations were observed 5-7 minutes after inhalation.
+At steady state, peak tiotropium plasma levels in COPD patients were 12.9 pg/ml and decreased rapidly in a multi-compartmental manner.
+Steady state trough plasma concentrations were 1.71 pg/ml.
+Systemic exposure following the inhalation of tiotropium via the HandiHaler device was similar to tiotropium inhaled via the Respimat inhaler.Distribution: Tiotropium has a plasma protein binding of 72% and shows a volume of distribution of 32 L/kg.
 Local concentrations in the lung are not known, but the mode of administration suggests substantially higher concentrations in the lung.
 Studies in rats have shown that tiotropium bromide does not penetrate the blood-brain barrier to any relevant extent.Biotransformation: The extent of biotransformation is small.
 This is evident from a urinary excretion of 74% of unchanged substance after an intravenous dose to young healthy volunteers.
 The ester tiotropium bromide is nonenzymatically cleaved to the alcohol (N-methylscopine) and acid compound (dithienylglycolic acid) that are inactive on muscarinic receptors.
 In-vitro experiments with human liver microsomes and human hepatocytes suggest that some further drug (< 20% of dose after intravenous administration) is metabolised by cytochrome P450 (CYP) dependent oxidation and subsequent glutathion conjugation to a variety of Phase II-metabolites.In vitro studies in liver microsomes reveal that the enzymatic pathway can be inhibited by the CYP 2D6 (and 3A4) inhibitors, quinidine, ketoconazole and gestodene.
 Thus CYP 2D6 and 3A4 are involved in metabolic pathway that is responsible for the elimination of a smaller part of the dose.
-Tiotropium bromide even in supra-therapeutic concentrations does not inhibit CYP 1A1, 1A2, 2B6, 2C9, 2C19, 2D6, 2E1 or 3A in human liver microsomes.Elimination: The terminal elimination half-life of tiotropium bromide is between 5 and 6 days following inhalation.
-Total clearance was 880 ml/min after an intravenous dose in young healthy volunteers with an interindividual variability of 22%.
-Intravenously administered tiotropium bromide is mainly excreted unchanged in urine (74%).
-After dry powder inhalation urinary excretion is 14% of the dose, the remainder being mainly non-absorbed drug in gut that is eliminated via the faeces.
-The renal clearance of tiotropium bromide exceeds the creatinine clearance, indicating secretion into the urine.
-After chronic once daily inhalation by COPD patients, pharmacokinetic steady state was reached after 2-3 weeks with no accumulation thereafter.Linearity / Nonlinearity: Tiotropium bromide demonstrates linear pharmacokinetics in the therapeutic range after both intravenous administration and dry powder inhalation.
+Tiotropium bromide even in supra-therapeutic concentrations does not inhibit CYP 1A1, 1A2, 2B6, 2C9, 2C19, 2D6, 2E1 or 3A in human liver microsomes.Elimination: The effective half-life of tiotropium ranges between 27-45 h in COPD patients.
+Total clearance was 880 ml/min after an intravenous dose in young healthy volunteers.
+Intravenously administered tiotropium is mainly excreted unchanged in urine (74%).
+After dry powder inhalation by COPD patients to steady-state, urinary excretion is 7% (1.3 μg) of the unchanged drug over 24 hours, the remainder being mainly non-absorbed drug in gut that is eliminated via the faeces.
+The renal clearance of tiotropium exceeds the creatinine clearance, indicating secretion into the urine.
+After chronic once daily inhalation by COPD patients, pharmacokinetic steady state was reached by day 7 with no accumulation thereafter.Linearity / Nonlinearity: Tiotropium demonstrates linear pharmacokinetics in the therapeutic range independent of the formulation.

 d) Pharmacokinetic / Pharmacodynamic Relationship(s)There is no direct relationship between pharmacokinetics and pharmacodynamics.